-Most strategic marketing projects require a thorough competitive landscape analysis.
+Most strategic marketing projects require a thorough analysis of the competitive landscape.

 If you have been involved in the development of a new brand positioning, re-positioning an existing brand, creation of the yearly marketing plan or multi-year strategic plans, then you probably used one as a backup for your recommendations.